Chapman808/Rectangle-Comparisons/README.md

 1. a directional boundary of A must be equal to the opposite directional boundary of B (e.g. A.left == B.right) AND
 2. A and B's positions must overlap on the perpendicular axis to the adjacency found.
-    - for rectangles adjacent on the X axis, there must be a point on the Y axis in which both rectangles exist
+    - for rectangles adjacent on the X axis, A and B must share some space on the Y axis
-    - for rectangles adjacent on the Y axis, there must be a point on the X axis in which both rectangles exist
+    - for rectangles adjacent on the Y axis, A and B must share some space on the X axis

 ![image](https://user-images.githubusercontent.com/16928672/134585989-eeb70aef-8f40-4882-b0a5-68baa9c395ea.png)